gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 **Later that same day**

-All the geographies from AUS--> SA2 are loaded for my above selected topics.
+All the geographies from AUS--> SA2 are loaded for my above-selected topics.
 About 788MB of JSON in the end, totalling 333186 items in DynamoDB.
 It took about ~20 minutes to load it all up over my bad internet.

 Nothing too dramatic happened in the load process.
 I altered the Lambda to respond with the new GeoLevel attribute and that's about that.